sbx7/neutral-raycasted-shooter/README.md

 # Neutral Raycasted shooter
 A raycaster shooter that sucks and has wall running (not done)

+#How to play
+Download the HTML file it's that simple

+You can also compile the source code to other formats (I would add the game as a application here but there's file size limits)

 # Language
 It's built for turbowarp, doesn't use scratch or it won't work (custom turbowarp plugins)